rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/windows-clusters/workload-migration-guidance/_index.md

 ## Guiding Migrations of Workloads to RKE2 Windows
 <br/>
-Referencing the tables in [Rancher 2.5 vs. Rancher 2.6 Support Matrix for Windows Clusters](#rancher-25-vs-rancher-26-support-matrix-for-windows-clusters) and [Rancher 2.5 vs Rancher 2.6 Supported Kubernetes Versions for Provisioning RKE1 and RKE2 Windows Clusters](#rancher-25-vs-rancher-26-supported-kubernetes-versions-for-provisioning-rke1-and-rke2-windows-clusters), you will find the overlap in Kubernetes versions between RKE1 and RKE2 occurs in 1.22.
+Referencing the tables in [Rancher 2.5 vs. Rancher 2.6 Support Matrix for Windows Clusters](#rancher-25-vs-rancher-26-support-matrix-for-windows-clusters) and [Rancher 2.5 vs. Rancher 2.6 Supported Kubernetes Versions for Provisioning RKE1 and RKE2 Windows Clusters](#rancher-25-vs-rancher-26-supported-kubernetes-versions-for-provisioning-rke1-and-rke2-windows-clusters), you will find the overlap in Kubernetes versions between RKE1 and RKE2 occurs in 1.22.
 This will be the base version required to migrate RKE1 Windows workloads when following the Rancher recommended approach.

 ### In-Place Upgrade of Rancher 2.5

-1. Upgrade the Rancher version to v2.6.5+
+1. Upgrade the Rancher version to v2.6.5+.
-1. Upgrade the RKE1 Windows downstream cluster(s) to RKE1 v1.22 using the latest available patch version
+1. Upgrade the RKE1 Windows downstream cluster(s) to RKE1 v1.22 using the latest available patch version.
-1. Provision a new RKE2 Windows downstream cluster using RKE2 v1.22 using the matching patch version that the RKE1 Windows cluster is at
+1. Provision a new RKE2 Windows downstream cluster using RKE2 v1.22 using the matching patch version that the RKE1 Windows cluster is at.
-1. Begin the migration of the Windows workloads from RKE1 to RKE2 clusters
+1. Begin the migration of the Windows workloads from RKE1 to RKE2 clusters.
-1. Perform validation tests to ensure that there has been no functionality loss or change when migrating your application from RKE1 to RKE2
+1. Perform validation tests to ensure that there has been no functionality loss or change when migrating your application from RKE1 to RKE2.
 1. After successful validation tests have occurred, you can opt to upgrade your RKE2 1.22.x cluster to a new minor version such as 1.23 or 1.24.